 Law and Ordinance or code upgrades can be purchased as an additional item on your policy, If you have this coverage on your policy, that will allow for plumbing or other necessary improvements to bring the structure up to current code.
 If the walls are already cut open to fix a water leak, usually insurance will cover code upgrades at that time.
 Older homes typically should have law and ordinance coverage for your protection,

-Our team of Las Vegas and Phoenix public adjusters will work on your behalf and negotiate with your insurance company for a maximum claim recovery.
-Lioness Claims, LLC has become the premier public adjusting firm in Las Vegas and now we have set our sights on Phoenix, Arizona as the next location.
 We love helping everyday people during a devastating time in your life and hope we can ease the process for you.
 As your trusted advisors, we are fluent with insurance policy terms and conditions.
 Lioness Claims will evaluate and document your property’s water damage in full detail to make sure you receive the optimum amount to recover.
 That’s why, whether you need residential policy holder services or need a commercial insurance adjuster, you should contact Lioness Claims right away.